Kern Peak

-Kern Peak is a mountain peak in Tulare County, California in the Sierra Nevada.
-At 11510 ft in elevation and about 2560 ft of prominence, it is ranked 49th on the most prominent peaks in California.
+Kern Peak is a mountain peak in Tulare County, California, in the southern Sierra Nevada.
+At 11510 ft in elevation and about 2560 ft of prominence, it is the 49th most prominent peak in California.
 It is west of Olancha Peak, which is in the same mountain range.
-The climb to the top of this summit involves a long hike from any trailhead.
+The climb to the summit involves a long hike from any trailhead.
 The best time to climb the mountain is May to October.

 Camping

 Several campsites are located along the routes to the summit.
 Some of these campsites are located by the South Fork Kern River.
-There are also some areas not designated for camping, but are able to be camped on.
-Permits are required to be able to camp in the Golden Trout Wilderness.
-Permits can be reserved ahead of time.
+There are also some areas not specifically designated for camping but which are nonetheless able to be camped on.
+Permits are required to be able to camp in the Golden Trout Wilderness, which can be reserved ahead of time.